 World Mental Health Day

-Wednesday October 10 2018 is World Mental Health Day.
+Thursday October 10 2019 is World Mental Health Day.
 It is a day to educate and raise awareness of the issues surrounding mental health, and to advocate for a better understanding of mental health around the world.
 Starting in 1992, World Mental Health Day helps to remove the stigma related to mental health issues and gives people an opportunity to turn inwards and assess their own mental wellbeing.
-You can do your part to raise awareness by utilising our beautiful World Mental Health Day related resources in your classrooms and lessons!

 As teachers, we are often focused on the physical, emotional and mental wellbeing of the children in our care.
 We are nurturers by nature, and teacher wellbeing often falls off the radar.
 But just like oxygen masks in an airplane, it is only when we first take care of ourselves that we are fully fit to support those in our classroom.

 5 Tips For Teacher Wellbeing

 We’ve all been there.
 It’s 2.30pm on a Friday afternoon, and you and your class have pushed yourselves all week.
 They’re tired, you’re tired, and you’re both counting down the minutes until bell time, and the weekend!
 The problem is – you have two bags full of marking and planning to take home with you to complete before Monday.

 How can you make sure you achieve all you need without draining every last drop in your mental engine?